Nonviolence Charter: progress report 15 (Oct 2019)

 want to look for a specific name.

-Each of Us' was recently distributed to many
+several Charter signatories, was recently distributed to many

-progressive news websites

-and mainstream newspapers: it was published by a number of progressive
+progressive news editors: it has been published by a number of outlets

-(several of whom are Charter signatories: special thanks to Antonio Rosa
+whom are Charter signatories: special thanks to Antonio C.S.
+Rosa at

 If you feel inclined to do so, you are welcome to help raise awareness